 “Judgment in the earth”: Isaiah looked beyond the first coming of Christ to His second coming.
 Jesus fulfilled (verses 1a-3), at His first coming and will fulfill (verses 1b-4), at His second coming, when He rules the earth in perfect justice with “a rod of iron” (Psalm 2:8-9; Rev. 2:27).

 There is no weakness in the Lord Jesus Christ.
 Even though He is tender and kind, it is not because He is weak, but because He is strong.
 Jesus established Christianity, the only way to heaven, and true happiness.
 This is not a religion of a handful of people, but of all people who would dare to believe in Him.

 Jesus is the righteous Judge of all the world.
 He will separate the people into two classes, those who believe, and those who do not believe.
 He is the standard that all will be judged by.
-Redemption is for every race of people on the earth.
+Redemption is for all people on the earth.

 Verses 5-16: “God the Lord” is pictured as the Creator who “created the heavens, and stretched them out “and “spread forth the earth.”
 He also gives both “breath” and “spirit” to His “people.”
 The ministry of the Messiah is described (in verse 6), as a “covenant” to the Jews and a “light” to the Gentiles.
 It foreshadows the twofold purpose of Christ’s ministry to both the Jews and the Gentiles.

 Isaiah 42:5 “Thus saith God the LORD, he that created the heavens, and stretched them out; he that spread forth the earth, and that which cometh out of it; he that giveth breath unto the people upon it, and spirit to them that walk therein:”